5 Day Garden Route and Addo Tour

 Should a flight delay cause you to miss your pick up, contact us and we will arrange for you to meet up with the group at an additional charge.
 Unfortunately, we cannot be held liable for travel delays.
 Your guide will wait for up to 15 minutes after your arranged pick up time, but after that will depart out of fairness to the rest of the guests.

-We will drop you off at the end of tour at in Port Elizabeth at approximately 1-2pm.
+We will drop you off at the end of tour at in Port Elizabeth at approximately 12h30-13h30 pm.
 Please contact us before booking outward flights on Friday afternoon.

 Accommodation: We will arrange all accommodation along the way, at locations we have selected over the years for their cleanliness, unique setting, and atmosphere.
-Guests have a choice of backpackers lodges, in which dorm rooms, private rooms, and private en suite rooms are available; or guesthouses, in which all rooms are private en suite.
+Guests have a choice of backpackers lodges, in which mixed dorm rooms (ranging in size from 4-12 beds), private rooms, and private en suite rooms are available; or guesthouses, in which all rooms are private en suite.
 Single, double, and twin rooms are available at both the backpackers and guesthouses.
 All bedding and towels will be provided.
 Please note that heating and air conditioning is not standard in the backpackers or the guesthouses (because it is generally not necessary in South Africa).
 Please ask for a fan or for extra blankets if you need them!

 Backpackers have more of a social vibe, and are better for younger clients looking for a bit of atmosphere.
 They usually have a bar or bonfire area.
 Although backpackers offer a budget price, the standard of backpackers in South Africa is generally very high.
 Guesthouses are a more private, quieter, luxurious experience.
 On Day 4 of tour, both backpackers and guesthouse clients stay in the same location – a working citrus farm near Addo.
 This is a unique location, which isn’t really a backpacker or guesthouse, but we feel is a special experience worth having.